ouseful-oer/openlearn-molworld/molworld_00_02.md

 *
 (ii) When an element in Figure 18 forms one or more hydrides, then across the eight columns of the Table, the valency of the element in the highest hydride (the hydride that contains most hydrogen) runs in the order 1, 2, 3, 4, 3, 2, 1, 0.
-Thus, nitrogen occurs in the fifth column, so its hydride is NH3 (ammonia).
+Thus, nitrogen occurs in the fifth column, so its hydride is NH<sub xmlns:str="http://exslt.org/strings">3</sub> (ammonia).

 *
 (iii) The empirical formulae of fluorides and normal oxides provide an especially important example of chemical periodicity.
 Normal oxides are compounds in which *single oxygen atoms* are combined with atoms of other elements.
 For most of the elements in Figure 18, the highest observed valencies are equal to the Group number of the element.
 This allows the empirical formulae of the highest fluorides and highest normal oxides of the elements to be predicted.
-Thus, aluminium occurs in Group III, so the highest fluoride is AlF3, and the highest normal oxide is Al2O3.
+Thus, aluminium occurs in Group III, so the highest fluoride is AlF<sub xmlns:str="http://exslt.org/strings">3</sub>, and the highest normal oxide is Al<sub xmlns:str="http://exslt.org/strings">2</sub>O<sub xmlns:str="http://exslt.org/strings">3</sub>.

 These generalisations are not perfect.
 For example, the oxide trend does not work for the elements Po, F, Br, I, He, Ne, Ar, Kr and Rn; the fluoride trend does not work for N, O, Cl, Br, or for any of the noble gases.
 There is a further comment on this in the next section.
 Nevertheless, each generalisation is true enough to be very useful.